koyoki/redis-cluster/README.md

 A redis client wrapper to support cluster connections.

-The cluster instance can be used as a drop-in replacement for the regular node\_redis client.
+This library can be used as a drop-in replacement for the regular node\_redis client.

 ## Install